7 Things You Can Do When You Hate Your Job but Can't Quit

 We all have bills to pay.
 That's the reality of life.
 Sometimes we need to remind ourselves that the job, as awful as it is, provides the financial security that makes life a little easier.
 That paycheck will keep your life afloat until a better opportunity comes along.

-You can’t make the best decisions if you haven't thought through the consequences – good and bad.
+You can’t make the best decisions if you haven't thought through the consequences.

-2. Make a list of three ways your life would be more difficult if you quit your job without having another one to take its place.
+2. List three ways your life would be more difficult if you quit your job without having another one to take its place.

 There may be a time that you just want to walk away.
 I once had a job that was so awful, I had frequent dreams of walking away.
 But, I wasn't in a position to do that.
 And knowing that, kept me from making a financially catastrophic decision.